-- (a') Review the objectivity, effectiveness, budget and staffing of the Internal Audit Department. - (b') Receive information from the Presbyterian Mission Agency Executive Director regarding the appointment, replacement, reassignment or dismissal of the Associate Director of Internal Audit. - (c') Review the Internal Audit Plan for the current year, the risk assessment procedures used to identify projects included in the plan and any changes required in its scope. - (d') Review the Internal Audit Policy and compliance with the Institute of Internal Auditors' (IIA) Standards for the Professional Practice of Internal Auditing. - (e') Review with management and the internal auditors: - (i) Significant findings on internal audits during the year and management's responses thereto. - (ii) Any difficulties the internal auditors have encountered in the course of their audits, including any restrictions on the scope of their work or access to required information. - (iii) Any changes required in the scope of their internal audits.

-(5') Ethics Policy Violation Reports

-- (a') The Audit Committee has duties under the "Ethics Policy for COGA and Presbyterian Mission Agency Board Members."
+- (c) Review the Internal Audit Plan for the current year, the risk assessment procedures used to identify projects included in the plan and any changes required in its scope. - (d) Review the Internal Audit Policy and compliance with the Institute of Internal Auditors' (IIA) Standards for the Professional Practice of Internal Auditing. - (e) Review with management and the internal auditors: - (1') Significant findings on internal audits during the year and management's responses thereto. - (2') Any difficulties the internal auditors have encountered in the course of their audits, including any restrictions on the scope of their work or access to required information. - (3') Any changes required in the scope of their internal audits. - (5) Ethics Policy Violation Reports - (a) The Audit Committee has duties under the "Ethics Policy for COGA and Presbyterian Mission Agency Board Members."
 It also has duties under the "Ethics Policy for Presbyterian Mission Agency and Office of the General Assembly Employees".
-These policies are attached as Appendix 6. - (b') The Audit Committee will fulfill its duties as set out in those Ethics Policies.

-(6') General:

-- (a') Review the Committee's charter annually, reassess the adequacy of this charter, consider any new laws or regulations, and recommend any proposed changes to the Presbyterian Mission Agency Board. - (b') Ensure that the Ethics Policies are formalized in writing, adequate and up-to-date.
-Review with legal counsel and the

-Associate Director of Internal Audit the processes for communicating the importance of the Ethics Policies, monitoring compliance therewith and any changes to or waivers of the Ethics Policies.

-- (c') Request the external auditors provide information on any legal and regulatory matters that may have an internal impact on the financial statements and the related compliance policies and procedures. - (d') Institute and oversee special investigations as needed. - (e') Perform other activities related to this charter as requested by the Board. - (f') Confirm annually that all responsibilities outlined in this charter have been carried out. - (g') Evaluate the performance of the Committee and its individual members on a regular basis.

-B. Presbyterian Mission Agency Board Committees
+These policies are attached as Appendix 6. - (b) The Audit Committee will fulfill its duties as set out in those Ethics Policies. - (6) General: - (a) Review the Committee's charter annually, reassess the adequacy of this charter, consider any new laws or regulations, and recommend any proposed changes to the Presbyterian Mission Agency Board. - (b) Ensure that the Ethics Policies are formalized in writing, adequate and up-to-date.
+Review with legal counsel and the Associate Director of Internal Audit the processes for communicating the importance of the Ethics Policies, monitoring compliance therewith and any changes to or waivers of the Ethics Policies. - (c) Request the external auditors provide information on any legal and regulatory matters that may have an internal impact on the financial statements and the related compliance policies and procedures. - (d) Institute and oversee special investigations as needed. - (e) Perform other activities related to this charter as requested by the Board. - (f) Confirm annually that all responsibilities outlined in this charter have been carried out. - (g) Evaluate the performance of the Committee and its individual members on a regular basis. - B. Presbyterian Mission Agency Board Committees